 The Company has entered into an Executive Severance Agreement (the "Agreement") with each of Messrs.
-Boyer, Hart, McKelvey, Secor and White.
-The Agreement supersedes that certain Executive Retirement Agreement previously entered into by those certain NEOs.
-Pursuant to the Agreement, the NEO will be entitled to certain benefits ("Severance Benefits") upon such NEO's "separation from service" as defined in the Internal Revenue Code ("Termination of Service") by the Company without Cause (as defined in the Agreement) or such NEO's resignation for Good Reason (as defined in the Agreement), provided that (i) such NEO is in compliance with all restrictive covenants in any written agreement between such NEO and the Company, and (ii) such NEO has executed and delivered a release of claims prepared by the Company within 50 days following the date of Termination of Service (the "Termination Date").
+Boyer, Hart and McKelvey.
+Pursuant to the Agreement, the NEO will be entitled to certain benefits ("Severance Benefits") upon such NEO's "separation from service" as defined in the Internal Revenue Code ("Termination of Service") by the Company without "Cause" (as defined in the Agreement) or such NEO's resignation for "Good Reason" (as defined in the Agreement), provided that (i) such NEO is in compliance with all restrictive covenants in any written agreement between such NEO and the Company, and (ii) such NEO has executed and delivered a release of claims prepared by the Company within 50 days following the date of Termination of Service (the "Termination Date").

-Pursuant to the Agreement, upon the NEO's Termination of Service by the Company without Cause or such NEO's resignation for Good Reason prior to a change in control (as defined in the 2016 Plan and 2008 Incentive Plan) (a "Change in Control"), such NEO will be entitled to the following Severance Benefits under the Agreement: (i) 18 months of such NEO's then current base salary in effect at the

-Termination Date ("Base Salary"), payable in 39 equal installments over an 18 month period in accordance with the Company's normal payroll practices; (ii) the following cash bonuses under any cash bonus plan for which such NEO was eligible on the Termination Date: (x) a pro-rata amount payable in a lump sum, of the target bonus the NEO would have received for the fiscal year under such cash bonus plan, and (y) 1.5 times the full target bonus for which such NEO was eligible, payable in 39 equal installments over an 18 month period in accordance with the Company's normal payroll practices; (iii) any outstanding non-performance-based restricted stock unit and stock appreciation right awards granted pursuant to the 2008 Plan or the 2016 Plan (collectively, "Time-Based Awards"), will continue to vest for an additional 18 months, to the same extent such awards would have otherwise vested had such NEO remained employed during such period; (iv) any outstanding performance shares granted pursuant to the 2008 Plan or the 2016 Plan ("Performance Share Awards"), will vest pro-rata, as set forth in the Agreement; and (v) all vested stock appreciation rights will be exercisable until the earlier of (x) the expiration date of such award or (y) 24 months from the Termination Date.
+Pursuant to the Agreement, upon the NEO's Termination of Service by the Company without Cause or such NEO's resignation for Good Reason prior to a change in control (as defined in the 2016 Plan and the 2008 Plan) (a "Change in Control"), such NEO will be entitled to the following Severance Benefits under the Agreement: (i) 18 months of such NEO's then current base salary in effect at the Termination Date ("Base Salary"), payable in 39 equal installments over an 18-month period in accordance with the Company's normal payroll practices; (ii) the following cash bonuses under any cash bonus plan for which such NEO was eligible on the Termination Date: (x) a pro-rata amount payable in a lump sum, of the target bonus the NEO would have received for the fiscal year under such cash bonus plan, and (y) 1.5 times the full target bonus for which such NEO was eligible, payable in 39 equal installments over an 18-month period in accordance with the Company's normal payroll practices; (iii) any outstanding non-performance-based RSU and SARs granted pursuant to the 2008 Plan or the 2016 Plan (collectively, "Time-Based Awards"), will continue to vest for an additional 18 months, to the same extent such awards would have otherwise vested had such NEO remained employed during such period; (iv) any outstanding PSUs granted pursuant to the 2008 Plan or the 2016 Plan will vest pro-rata, as set forth in the Agreement; and (v) all vested SARs will be exercisable until the earlier of (x) the expiration date of such award or (y) 24 months from the Termination Date.